adalfarus/aplustools/README.md

 # Print the result
 print(result)

-from aplustools.webtools import check_url, is_crawlable
+from aplustools.web.webtools import check_url, is_crawlable
 import requests

 if check_url(result, ''): # Not really nessesary, search does this automatically